firstbatchxyz/dria-blog/docs/how-to/batches.md

 ---
 categories:
-- Software Engineering
+- Workflows
-description: Learn how to execute multiple instructions in parallel using the Batches feature with Dria, a powerful tool for concurrent task execution.
+description: Learn how to execute parallel instructions using Batches with Dria, optimizing your workflow with concurrent processing.
 tags:
+- parallel execution
+- Dria
+- async programming
 - Batches
-- Parallel Execution
-- Dria
-- Concurrency
-- Async Programming
+- Python
 ---

 # Batches